Martyrs of Albania: Lazër Shantoja

 Lazër Shantoja was born on 2 September 1892.
 An uncle of his led his life to the extent that Shantoja wanted to become a priest.
 He spent time in Switzerland in exile during the government of Zog I of Albania and returned after a good period of fifteen years.
 The Jesuits oversaw his education and he continued his studies in Innsbruck in Austria where he learned German; he was ordained as a priest in 1920 and could play the piano.

 The authorities broke his arms and legs during his torture and he had to drag himself on his elbows and knees in order to move since the damage was too great; he was killed in 1945 with a gunshot to the neck.

 Josif Mihali

-Josif Mihali was born on 23 September 1912 as part of the Italo-Albanian Catholic Church and he was dispatched to Grottaferrata and Rome.
+Josif Mihali (or Papamihali) was born on 23 September 1912 as part of the Italo-Albanian Catholic Church and he was dispatched to Grottaferrata and Rome.
 He studied for the priesthood in Rome and celebrated the Divine Liturgy – or first Mass – on 1 December 1935 at the church of Saint Athanasius in Rome.
 Mihali returned to Albania in 1936.

 Mihali was arrested in 1945 and sentenced to a decade of hard labor in the marshes.
 On 26 October 1948 – while working – he collapsed from tiredness and the guards forced other workers to bury him alive; he died of suffocation.